 Music Department Ensembles

-The Collegiate Band is comprised of Mars Hill College alumni, community members, and current Mars Hill students.
+The Collegiate Band is comprised of Mars Hill University alumni, community members, and current Mars Hill students.
 No audition is required.
 The ensemble rehearses weekly and performs one concert each semester.

 The Jazz Ensemble includes trumpet, trombone, saxophone and rhythm section players and admission is by audition.
 The ensemble meets weekly and performs each semester for campus and community events.